 Guess Who’s Back?
 Soderbergh Returns With Logan Lucky But Plays It Safe In This Entertaining Caper

 With the core of the team in place (and a few surprise additions I won’t mention) the plan is set into motion incorporating gummy bears, a blue Mustang, and quick wit.
 It is this setting where Soderbergh thrives because he relishes the gradual reveal, he shows you the pieces but it is not until when he wants you to that you see the end goal.
-Much like his previous work, Soderbergh is particularly good at this sleight of hand which he executes with precise framing and movement – building visual shorthand that seems insignificant but matters later on – hiding details in plain sight.
+Much like his previous work, Soderbergh is particularly good at this sleight of hand.
+Executed with precise framing and movement Soderbergh builds a visual shorthand that seems insignificant but matters later on – hiding details in plain sight.
 There have been many heist movies in the years since Oceans 11 first came out but few have Soderbergh’s sensibilities in this regard and thus these other films tend to come off as trying too hard to be clever, often with diminishing results (case in point the aforementioned Now You See Me movies).

 Penned by “newcomer” Rebecca Blunt (secretly not so secretly Soderbergh’s wife in a veiled pseudonym), Logan Lucky grasps the ideals and motives of its characters, as such they are not driven by egotism or greed, just desperation and what some would call stupidity in their belief that they can actually pull this heist off.
 Is the script particularly original or innovative?
 No, but these characters coupled with Soderbergh’s attention to detail and some deft moments of Coen Brothers-esque dry humor make Logan Lucky stand out amidst the summer movie schedule.